-- 2. "Penal Code offenses" in [1] do not include offenses causing death or injury through (gross) negligence in pursuit of social activities until 1965. - 3.
-"Dangerous driving causing death or injury, and negligent driving offenses causing death or injury" in [2] include offenses causing death or injury through (gross) negligence in pursuit of social activities not related to vehicle driving until 1965.
+- 2. "Penal Code offenses" in [1] did not include offenses causing death or injury through (gross) negligence in pursuit of social activities until 1965. - 3.
+"Penal Code offenses" in [1] have included offenses causing death or injury through (gross) negligence in pursuit of social activities not related to vehicle driving since 1966. - 4.
+"Dangerous driving causing death or injury, and negligent driving offenses causing death or injury" in [2] included offenses causing death or injury through (gross) negligence in pursuit of social activities not related to vehicle driving until 1965.